XakraD/xakra_fireworks/README.md

 vorp_inventory

 ## Description
 This script allows you to use, depending on the item, different fireworks (with sound) and a bonfire of smoke to send signals.
 In the 'config.lua' document you can modify the times of the fireworks.

+- Attention: Other players can't see the particles or hear the sounds.

 Items used by this script:
 - big_fireworks: Use powerful sounds, larger particles and longer duration.